commonsinabox.org PM spam

 That's a thought.
 The problem is that friend notifications can be as much of a pest as spam PMs, at least if they're coming from spammers.
 But I guess it's a deterrent, like nofollow etc. Ray, maybe you could give your plugin a quick test against the latest cbox to see if it's working OK, and we can throw it up on commonsinabox.org (and discuss separately whether it should be a cbox plugin)

-#4 Updated by Matt Gold almost 7 years ago
+#4 Updated by Matt Gold over 8 years ago

 Thanks, Boone.
 A few thoughts: